hasti2811/learning-computer-networking/README.md

 This public IPv4 address is a dynamic address, by default, AWS gives your EC2 instance a dynamic public IP address which means that the public IP address changes everytime you stop and start the instance. if you want a permanent IP address you would have to use an elastic IP.
 For that reason we will use an elastic IP because it is a static IP address.

 If we dont use an elastic IP, everytime we stop and start the instance we would have to link the new public IP address to the domain.

+Also AWS does not charge you if you are using an elastic IP on a running instance, they only charge you if you are using an elastic IP on an instance that is not runnin, but keep in mind that if you keep your instance running foreever then you will be charged, although it may not be a significant amount, it is good to know.

 If you wish to use the public IP address then copy it and go to step 5